IDinsight/clustering-aws/README.md

 This repo holds the code for:

-- Our latest optimised-k-means clustering algorithm
+- Our latest objective-finetuned KMeans clustering algorithm.
 - Running clustering on parallel AWS Lambdas

+## The Algorithm

+- See `demo/demo.ipynb` for a demo.
+- You can install this repo into any environment with `pip install .` and use the function in your own Python code with `from clustering import TunedClustering`.

+## AWS

-## AWS Architecture
+### AWS Architecture

 <p align="center">
 <img src="./aws_diagram.png" alt="AWS Architecture" width=700/>